cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c -m 6 -c selfie.c -m 3 -c selfie.c
 ```

-However, there is need for a bit more terminology.
-The leftmost invocation of `starc` runs on *boot level* 0.
+In terms of boot levels, a concept we mentioned before, the leftmost invocation of `starc` runs on boot level 0.
 More generally, we say that the executable compiled from `selfie.c` by the bootstrapping compiler runs on boot level 0, here the ARM executable generated by `gcc`.
 The middle invocation of `starc` runs on boot level 1, that is, the executable compiled from `selfie.c` by the bootstrapped compiler, here the RISC-U executable generated by `starc`.
-You guessed right, the rightmost invocation of `starc` runs on boot level 2, and so on.
-Console output generated by boot levels higher than `0` are shown by a sequence of greater-than `>` characters.
-For example, console output generated by boot levels `1` and `2` appears as `>` and `>>`, respectively.
+You guessed right, the rightmost invocation of `starc` runs on boot level 2.

 > Selfie as a system